 The Grank Trunk is made from an extremely comfortable and parachute fabric.
 It is big enough for two people to sleep in however if you have ever tried it before it’s not really ideal.

 It’s better for 2 people lounging during the day than trying to double up sleeping.
-If you have never been camping using a hammock you are in for a treat.
+If you have never been camping using a hammock for sleeping you are in for a treat.

 Design and Features

-The Grand Trunk is one of the widest and longest camping hammocks available, unless you play center for an NBA basketball team, at 10.5 feet long it should be long enough for the rest of us.
+The Grand Trunk is one of the widest and longest two person hammocks available, unless you play center for an NBA basketball team, at 10.5 feet long it should be long enough for the rest of us.

 Being over 6 feet wide and rated at 400 pounds max weight capacity you and your companion or kids can pile into it.

 Unless you camping in very warm weather you will most likely be using a sleeping bag with the hammock.
-With the extra width and length the Grand Trunk will easily accommodate any sleeping.
+With the extra width and length the Grand Trunk will easily accommodate any sleeping bag.

-Weighing in at 20 ounces it very light weight and compact.
+Weighing in at 20 ounces its a very lightweight hammock.
 Roughly the size of a softball or a grapefruit when compressed in the included sack.
 The carabineers are made from a high tensile strength steel and lock securely.

 It comes with two 10 foot sections of cord for hanging, it is important to note that it does not come with suspension straps.
 You really don’t need them but if you want the extra flexibility and comfort, I would recommend the ENO straps, available here.